show episodes

 Artwork

-The Criterinot Podcast is a comedic podcast about films that are not in The Criterion Collection.
+The Criterinot Podcast is a lighthearted podcast about films that are not in The Criterion Collection.
 Host Graydon Sheppard is joined in each episode by a filmmaker, actor, producer, comedian, etc., to get into the mainstream movies they love that don't get enough cred.

 continue reading